13100D/AP-StickHero/README.md

 - Perfect landing gets you one bonus point
 - Press ESC key to pause the game
 - If the game seems stuck, check console to know what has happened
+- If you're trying to revive/buy sprites and the game seems stuck, you have insufficient cherries and that will be printed on the console

 # Design Practices
 - Singleton: Player